Hitarth94/chatroom/README.md

 npm start
 ```

 The server should start at port 8080 (default).
-Navigate to http://localhost:8080 to see the demo.
+Navigate to http://localhost:8080 to access the chatroom

 Under`index.js` that says `client.flushdb();` is used to flush the contents from the previous session.
 Uncomment it to flush the previous content.